Graco 4Ever All-in-1 Car Seat

 Some things I especially loved:

 - The cover removes very easily.
 When I do car seat reviews, the part I dread most is having to remove the cover for our “naked” photos, because that’s often the most frustrating part.
-With the 4Ever, though the cover comes off nicely in three parts, using some tabs and elastic loops/hooks, but mostly just pieces that contour over the seat.
-Getting it back on was just a tad tricker because you have to remember where the elastic loops hook (and I started to put the “wing” cover on backwards), but even that wound up being easier than with most seats.
+With the 4Ever, the cover comes off nicely in three parts, using some tabs and elastic loops/hooks.
+Getting it back on was just a tad bit more difficult because you have to remember where the elastic loops hook to.
 You can machine-wash the cover in cold water on the gentle cycle, then hang to dry.

-- It converts to a backless REALLY easily.
+The 4Ever converts to a backless booster easily.
 Disconnect the harness, pull back the cover, move the red tabs, and pull off the back.
 That’s it!
-Video:

-The 4Ever is FAA approved for airline use *with the harness*.
-It has a 10-year lifespan, and it must be replaced after any crash.
+4Ever DLX is FAA approved for airline use *with the harness*

 - Installs easily with LATCH or seatbelt